-For a provider outside of California but inside the BlueCard® Service Area, the lower of: The provider's billed charge, or The local Blue Plan's Non-Participating Provider payment or the pricing arrangement required by applicable state law.
+For a provider outside of California but inside the BlueCard® Service Area, the lower of: o The provider's billed charge, or o The local Blue Plan's Participating Provider payment or the pricing arrangement required by applicable state or federal law.
 For a provider outside California and outside the BlueCard® Service Area, the amount allowed by Blue Shield Global® Core.
 For a Non-Participating Provider outside of California (within the BlueCard® Service Area) that does not contract with a local Blue Cross and/or Blue Shield plan, who provides services other than Emergency Services: the amount that the local Blue Cross and/or Blue Shield plan would have allowed for a Non-Participating Provider performing the same services.
 Or, if the local Blue Cross and/or Blue Shield plan has no Non-Participating Provider allowance, the Allowable Amount is the amount for a Non-Participating Provider in California.
-Ambulatory Surgery Center An outpatient surgery facility that meets both of the following requirements: • Is a licensed facility accredited by an ambulatory surgery center accrediting body; and • Provides services as a free-standing ambulatory surgery center, which is not otherwise affiliated with Behavioral Health Treatment (BHT) Professional services and treatment programs that develop or restore, to the maximum extent practicable, the functioning of an individual with pervasive developmental disorder or autism.
-BHT includes applied behavior analysis and evidence-based intervention programs.
-Benefits (Covered Services) Medically Necessary services and supplies you are entitled to receive pursuant to the Contract.
-BlueCard® Service Area The United States, Commonwealth of Puerto Rico, and U.S. Virgin Islands.
-Calendar Year The 12-month consecutive period beginning on January 1 and ending on December 31 of the same year.
-Care Coordination Organized, information-driven patient care activities intended to facilitate the appropriate responses to a Member's healthcare needs across the continuum of care.
+Or, if applicable, the amount determined under federal law.
+Where required under federal law the Allowable Amount used for purposes of determining your Cost Share may be based on the Plan's "qualifying payment amount," which may differ from the amount the Claims Administrator pays the Non-Participating Provider or facility for Covered Services.
+An outpatient surgery facility that meets both of the following requirements: Is a licensed facility accredited by an ambulatory Ambulatory Surgery Center surgery center accrediting body; and Provides services as a free-standing ambulatory surgery center, which is not otherwise affiliated with a Hospital.
+Professional services and treatment programs that develop or restore, to the maximum extent practicable, the functioning of Behavioral Health an individual with pervasive developmental disorder or autism.
+Treatment (BHT) BHT includes applied behavior analysis and evidence-based intervention programs.
+Benefits (Covered Medically Necessary services and supplies you are entitled to Services) receive pursuant to the Contract.
+BlueCard® Service The United States, Commonwealth of Puerto Rico, and U.S. Area Virgin Islands.